- Investment philosophy driven by a proprietary, robust investment process with proven longterm performance.

-- Top-decile information ratio and batting average over 10-year period.2
+- Top-decile performance, information ratio and batting average over 10-year period.1

 EXCESS GROWTH OF $100,000 OVER 10 YEARS

-Source: Morningstar, J.P.
-Morgan Asset Management; as of 9/30/16.
+Chart source: Morningstar, J.P.
+Morgan Asset Management; as of 12/31/16.
 Large Blend Category.
 Select Shares.
 Other share classes may have higher expenses, which would result in lower returns.
 Ten-year growth with dividends and capital gains reinvested.
 There is no direct correlation between a hypothetical investment and the anticipated performance of the Fund.
 The $0 value for benchmark growth is the baseline for the over and under comparison.

 Total return assumes reinvestment of income.